Municipal Services Updates

 - Staff are also accepting business licence applications digitally.
 Please call 250-656-1725 or email email@example.com for more information.

-- Driver Services has reopened to the public with new physical distancing measures in place.
+- Driver Services has reopened to the public for certain services with new physical distancing measures in place.

 - Driver Services' staff are able to conduct the below ICBC Autoplan transactions over the phone.
 Call Town of Sidney Driver Services at 250-656-0614 to access these services.